Recent Blog Posts

 Shopping Tip: When choosing red meat, always go for quality.
 Choose the highest quality, unprocessed varieties.
 Think meats like steak, ground beef, and roasts instead of the more processed selections with additives, like processed lunch meats.

 Common Myth: Don’t eat full-fat dairy, it’s too high in fat.
 Select low-fat dairy instead.

 Full-fat dairy isn’t bad for you, but low-fat dairy that is laden with sugar can be.

 For decades, we have been led to believe fat will make you fat, but recently fat’s reputation has been restored.
 (Can we get an amen!)
-As it turns out, sugar is the culprit for unwanted weight gain as well as a host of other health woes.
+As it turns out, sugar is the culprit for unwanted weight gain and a host of other health woes.
 Although low-fat foods don’t contain fat, that also means they don’t contain much flavor.
-(Fat = Flavor).
-Since most of the fat has been omitted from low-fat foods, and subsequently the flavor, flavor needs to be added back in somehow and more often times than not, the flavor is added back into foods in the form of sugar.
-Instead of reaching for that low-fat yogurt, instead, go ahead and go for the full fat.
+(Fat = flavor).
+Since most of the fat has been omitted from low-fat foods, and subsequently the flavor, flavor needs to be added back in somehow, and more often than not, the taste is added back into foods in the form of sugar.
+Instead of reaching for that low-fat yogurt, go ahead and go for the full-fat.

 Shopping Tip: If you are purchasing full-fat dairy foods, it’s still important to thoroughly read nutrition labels and review the ingredients.
 When it comes to full-fat dairy, be sure you are investing in foods that contain the right kinds of fats.

 Demonized Food #3: Salt